 Will I have time off?

-Depending on whether you work at day or resident camp, time off will look different.
 If you work at day camp, you’ll have your weekends off and your evenings free after you finish up your day at camp.

 Can I bring my pets to camp?